alphabet-union-jp/alphabet-union-jp.github.io/en.md

 [Back to Index](#index)

 # Union Activity about Lack of Explanation on the Layoff
 Collective bargaining is a fundamental part of communication between workers and the company, and it is legally protected as a right of the labor union.
 It is considered an act of unfair labor practice if a company refuses to respond to a collective bargaining request without a valid reason or does not provide a sincere explanation during the collective bargaining process.
 The company has a duty to respond to the demands of the labor union or explain why it cannot comply if unable to do so.

 The Alphabet Union has submitted three collective bargaining proposals to the company regarding this round of layoffs.
 However, the company prematurely ended the bargaining process after only two sessions, and without providing sufficient explanation, refused the third request.

-Regarding this matter, we filed a relief request with the Tokyo Labor Bureau on (Date).
+Regarding this matter, we filed a relief request with the Tokyo Labor Bureau on 11/14.

+Illegal actions against workers can also result in significant damage to the company.
+Collective bargaining is crucial to prevent unethical and illegal actions, like the [retirement encouragement directed at employees on parental leave that occurred on 3/2](https://alphabet-union-jp.github.io/en.html#union-activity-about-recommendation-of-resignation-during-patmat-leave).
+I believe that Google's refusal to engage in collective bargaining and the occurrence of such illegal actions are two sides of the same coin.

 A labor tribunal relief request is like a lawsuit for labor unions, and it also incurs attorney fees.
 Your contributions, in the form of donations, can greatly assist us.
 We are also running a crowdfunding campaign, so you can support us through that as well.

 [Crowdfunding](https://igg.me/at/google-japan-layoff)